idongCodes/idongessien/README.md

 ## 👋 Okay, so get a load of this...
 > ![profile image][profile-img]

-First off, I can't decide whether I prefer TPP or FPP in COD Mobile 📱 🎮 btw 🤔.
+First off 🤔, I can't decide whether I prefer TPP or FPP in COD Mobile 📱 🎮.

 But anyway, see this guy?
 This handsome fella's name is _Idongesit Essien_, pronounced _ee-dung-eh-sit eh-syen_, Idong (ee-dung) for short - TNTFIU 😅.
 He was born to Nigerian 🇳🇬 parents - beautiful parents, very hardworkers, God bless 'em.